fedebrando/SantaClausProblem/README.md

 ### v2

-In this version, Santa Claus and the reindeer deliver toys independently, with downstream synchronization.
+In this version, **Santa Claus and the reindeer deliver toys independently**, with downstream synchronization.
 As with the previous version, you can run the program from the `/build/bin` directory using the following command:

 ```shell
 ./main2